-If you are registered but are unable to watch the live webinar at the scheduled time, you can access the webinar on demand in the Online Learning Library 2-3 working days after the live recording.
+If you are registered but are unable to watch the live webinar or virtual event at the scheduled time, you can access the webinar on demand in the Online Learning Library 2-3 working days after the live recording.
 A link to watch the recording of the webinar will be emailed to you 2-3 days after the live webinar has taken place.

-If you view a webinar on demand, you may claim CPD points by completing and submitting the self-reflection form on the video page.
+If you view a webinar or virtual event on demand, you may claim CPD points by completing and submitting the self-reflection form on the video page.
 The submission of the form is a robust system, only counting on the characters you have written to give you permission to submit.
 Please note, once you have reached the 200 character requirement for each answer in each box, the “Submit” button will turn dark green and can be selected.

 Can I live stream a webinar to my local professional group?

 If you would like your institution to stream a live webinars to a single location, where everyone can enjoy the broadcast on a large screen with a good sound system, please email the webinar team for further information about this service.
 We encourage this as it can stimulate social cognitive group learning amongst teams in the institution.

 Can I live stream a virtual event to my local professional group?

 If you would like your institution to stream a live virtual event to a single location, where everyone can enjoy the broadcast on a shared screen we can offer a group viewing package.
 We encourage this as it can stimulate social cognitive group learning amongst teams in the institution.
 We recommend a large screen with a good sound system.
 Please contact the events team at email@example.com for more information.

 Can I watch a virtual event with a colleague or friend and receive CPD?